Frequently Asked Questions

 - have been ordinarily resident in Guernsey for two years immediately before the date of nomination, or for five years in total at any time before the date of nomination;

-- in the last five years have not been sentenced by a court in the UK, Channel Islands or Isle of Man to a period of imprisonment of one year, being detained whilst serving said sentence or whilst unlawfully at large.
+- in the last five years have not been sentenced by a court in the UK, Channel Islands or Isle of Man to a period of imprisonment of one year or more, being detained whilst serving said sentence or whilst unlawfully at large.

 Yes.
 To be able to stand as a candidate at the 2025 General Election, you must be registered on the Electoral Roll.